russellpierce/naptime/cran-comments.md

 0 errors | 0 warnings | 0 notes
 R CMD check succeeded

+## Other Issues
+The timing tests are deliberately loose to accommodate Windows machines.
+The underlying sleep code is entirely base::Sys.sleep.
+Any remaining issues would be related to the option for default sleep duration which are not adequately tested at this time, but are generally expected to be a low value feature.

 ## Downstream dependencies
 New submission.
 There are no downstream dependencies.